 The City of Fort Worth's Stormwater Ordinance prohibits illicit discharges to the municipal separate storm sewer system (storm drain), provides for the regulation of mobile commercial cosmetic cleaning (power washers), and regulates stormwater discharges from industrial sources including construction activity.
 The City of Fort Worth is authorized to inspect and enforce permit regulations for activities that result in discharges to the stormwater system.
 The EPA lists the City’s ordinance as a model real-life example ordinance.

 The City of Fort Worth operates under a Texas Pollutant Discharge Elimination System Permit granted by the Texas Commission on Environmental Quality (TCEQ).
-The permit is held in conjunction with the Tarrant Regional Water District (TRWD) and the Texas Department of Transportation (TxDOT).
+The permit is held in conjunction with the Tarrant Regional Water District (TRWD).
+An annual report of activities conducted for this permit is submitted to the TCEQ.

 A Stormwater Management Plan (SWMP) is submitted to TCEQ as part of the TPDES permit renewal process.
 This is a “living” document and is revised yearly by all permittees.